fade03/ips-workflow/README.md

 ![search.png](./doc/search.png)

-choose a project and press ↩, the project will be opened by IDEA.
+choose a project and press ↩, it will be opened by IDEA.

 Only IntelliJ IDEA is supported now, if you need other JetBrains IDE's support, welcome issue :)